IT50/book/en/asymmetric-cryptography.md

 - Alice has the plaintext.
 - Alice requests Bob for his public key and this request is intercepted by Charles.
 - Charles requests Bob for his public key.
+Bob thinks Charles were Alice.
 Bob responds with his public key.
 - Charles responds Alice with his own public key.
+Alice thinks Charles were Bob.
 - Alice encrypts the plaintext with Charles’ public key.
 - Alice sends the ciphertext to Bob and it is intercepted by Charles.
 - Charles decrypts the ciphertext with his private key.